rust-lang/rust-project-goals/src/2025h1/seamless-rust-cpp.md

 It is essential that our industry adopts memory safety broadly.
 To realize this, Rust should be feasible to adopt in any application, particularly those which prioritize performance and reliability in addition to safety.

-This includes making Rust feasible to incrementally adopt in applications that make rich use of memory unsafe languages like C++.
-To the extent possible incremental Rust adoption should only *increase* safety, never *decrease* it.
+This includes making Rust feasible to adopt in both new and existing applications that make rich use of APIs in memory unsafe languages like C++.
+To the extent possible, incremental Rust adoption should only *increase* safety, never *decrease* it.

 Given that this is a highly ambitious, multi-year project, we should begin with presenting the problem space as accurately as possible to the Rust language team as a way to receive guidance and build alignment on overall direction.